Below you will find answers to some of the most commonly asked questions that we hear.

 Q. Do you open in bad weather?

 A. When it comes to rainy days, we remain open!
+In extream wet weather, some or all of the slides will be shut for safety reasons.
 The only time we won’t open is in particularly bad snow or in violent storms, but we always post closure information on the website and across social media in such cases.

 I should stress closure is extremely rare, but if you are unsure, then why not ask one of our friendly Twitter team